About Columbus

 To register to vote in Columbus, Ohio, residents can register online through the Ohio Secretary of State's website, by mail, or in person at the Franklin County elections office.
 Ohio requires voters to be U.S. citizens, at least 18 years old by Election Day, and residents of the state.
 The registration deadline is typically 30 days before an election.
 Voters can verify their registration status and find polling locations through the Ohio Secretary of State's voter lookup tool.
 For local municipal elections in Columbus, contact the Franklin County Clerk's office for schedules and ballot information.

 Birth, death, and marriage records for Columbus, Ohio residents are available through both county and state offices.
 The Ohio Department of Health, Bureau of Vital Statistics, located in Columbus, maintains statewide vital records and can issue certified copies of birth and death certificates for events occurring anywhere in Ohio.
 Orders can be placed online, by mail, or in person.
-Locally, the Delaware County Clerk's office issues marriage licenses and maintains marriage records for Delaware County.
+Locally, the Franklin County Clerk's office issues marriage licenses and maintains marriage records for Franklin County.
 Birth and death certificates may also be available through local vital records offices.
 Requestors typically need to provide valid photo identification and proof of their relationship to the person named on the record.
 Processing times and fees vary by office and record type.